ansible-community/molecule-ec2/README.rst

       export AWS_SECRET_KEY=SECRET_API_KEY
       export AWS_REGION=us-east-1

-   You can read more about managing AWS credentials with Ansible modules in the offical documentation of the `Ansible AWS modules <https://docs.ansible.com/ansible/latest/collections/amazon/aws>`_
+   You can read more about managing AWS credentials with Ansible modules in the official documentation of the `Ansible AWS modules <https://docs.ansible.com/ansible/latest/collections/amazon/aws>`_

 Documentation
 =============